What Does A Business Do?

 Starting a business can be a complex undertaking, so getting support is essential.
 You can seek out a mentor, hire a business coach, or discover if your local municipality provides any services for new business owners.

 I cannot recommend the National Nurses in Business Association highly enough.
-The NNBA provides access to a national community of like-minded nurse entrepreneurs, and the annual conference in Las Vegas is the flagship event that any business-minded nurse would be prudent to attend.
+The NNBA provides access to a national community of like-minded nurse entrepreneurs, and the annual conference is the flagship event that any business-minded nurse would be prudent to attend.

 There are plenty of business coaches out there, including some who are nurses associated (or not) with the NNBA.